McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 A `public` folder will be generated, containing all content and assets for your website.
 It can now be deployed on any web server.

-Now it's time to deploy your page by simply uploading your project to some webserver or by using one of [Hugo's many deployment options](https://gohugo.io/hosting-and-deployment/).
+Now it's time to deploy your page by simply uploading your project to some web server or by using one of [Hugo's many deployment options](https://gohugo.io/hosting-and-deployment/).